Mini Dental Implants in Pittsburgh, PA

 - Affordable: Because mini dental implants take less time to place and are less invasive, they are also much more affordable than traditional implants.
 In fact, Dr. Silberg might even be able to retrofit your existing dentures to work with your new mini dental implant anchors—which can save you even more money.

 If you have missing teeth and you know that your bone has resorbed, talk with Dr. Silberg today about mini dental implants.
 If you are worried about your implants looking out of place, you shouldn’t be.
-Your implants or new dentures can be matched to the rest of your smile, so that the repair blends in perfectly.
+Your dental implants or new dentures can be matched to the rest of your smile, so that the repair blends in perfectly.

 Here at the Silberg Center for Dental Science, we pride ourselves on helping our patients.
 If you have questions about mini dental implants or you want to see some before and after pictures, please let us know.
 Dr. Silberg would be more than happy to discuss your options.